B4PzwL3YVGa6/sparrowdo/README.md

     }

-A module naming convention is:
+The module naming convention is:

     Sparrowdo::Foo::Bar ---> module_run Foo::Bar

-`module_run($module_name)` function loads  module Sparrowdo::$module_name at runtime and calls function `tasks` defined at module global context.
+`module_run($module_name)` function loads  module Sparrowdo::$module_name at runtime and calls function `tasks` defined in the module's global context.

 ## Helper functions

-Module developers could rely on some helper function, when creating their modules.
+Module developers could rely on some helper functions, when creating their modules.

 * `target_os()`

-This function returns OS name for the target server.
+This function returns the remote server OS name.

 For example: